sahahn/parc_scaling/docs/results_intro.md

 a large number of target variables, then this will be accurately reflected as the better parcellation obtaining a much better Mean Rank.
 The core idea here is that if the difference in performance is too small between two parcellations, i.e., not actually better, then Mean Rank when computed across enough individual rankings will correctly show the two parcellations to have equivalent rank.

+That said, while the magnitude of differences in performance is partially preserved by using R2 and ROC AUC directly, this information becomes muddled if not fully corrupted when averaging across multiple target variables.
+The reason why this occurs is the same as discussed earlier with respect to the different scaling of predictability for different target variables.
+We would even go so far as to argue that any remaining information of the magnitude of differences left after averaging across multiple targets is potentially misleading, not just less informative.
+This point is also directly related to the notion that the results when presented as mean rank have lost their immediate connection to a standard reference, whereas the averaged R2 and ROC AUC results have not.
+We note that when averaging across 22 or 23 variables, mean R2 or mean ROC AUC also loses its intuitive reference.

 ## Alternative Ranks